Credit Cards Business Credit Cards

 The FNBO Business Edition Secured provides you with auto rental insurance coverage and certain Mastercard benefits, such as automatic rebates at 40,000 participating merchants.
 However, its downside is that it has a $39 annual fee.

-Why you should consider applying for a business card with your SSN
+Reasons to consider applying for a business card with your SSN

-Applying for a business card with your Social Security Number (SSN) helps you back up your application with a personal guarantee.
+Applying for a business card with your Social Security Number (SSN) helps you backup your application with a personal guarantee.
 This can give you access to more business card options.

 Some business credit cards don’t report to consumer credit agencies, which can help separate your personal credit activity from your business credit activity, even if you use your SSN to apply.
 Keep in mind that this isn’t true for all business credit cards, though.